rohanisme/Git-Documentation/README.md

 ﻿# Git-Documentation
-A getting started git documentation for beginners
+A getting stated git documentation for beginners

 ##Introduction